sbywater/django-asana/README.rst

 django-asana does not support updating user photo data.
 It will read user photo data from Asana, if available, but only the path to the 128x128 version of the photo.

-If a project or task that has been synced to Django is deleted in Asana, it is not deleted in Django.
+If a project or task that has been synced to Django is deleted in Asana, and webhooks are not used, it is not deleted in Django with the sync_from_asana command.
 This is forthcoming functionality.

 Running tests
 =============